trujilloRJ/personal_blog/content/posts/kf-tuning.md

 - **Gaussian errors**: The process and measurement noise (\\(Q\\) and \\(R\\) matrices) can be modelled as Gaussian distributions.

 In real systems, these conditions are rarely met.
-In particular, for non-linear systems, the community had proposed variations of the original KF that are **sub-optimal** but still provide good performance.
+In particular, for nonlinear systems, the community had proposed variations of the original KF that are **sub-optimal** but still provide good performance.
 Among the proposed solutions, two approaches have been widely adopted, the Extended-KF (EKF) and the Unscented-KF (UKF).

-The EKF approximates non-linear functions by linearizing them around the current estimate.
+The EKF approximates nonlinear functions by linearizing them around the current estimate.
 In practice, due to complexity and computational cost, only the first-order Taylor series expansion term is used for the linearization.
-In contrast, the UKF uses estimates the mean and covariance of the state distribution by selecting a minimal set of points (sigma points) from the current state, propagating these points through the non-linear system, and using the resulting transformed points to calculate the posterior mean and covariance.
+In contrast, the UKF uses estimates the mean and covariance of the state distribution by selecting a minimal set of points (sigma points) from the current state, propagating these points through the nonlinear system, and using the resulting transformed points to calculate the posterior mean and covariance.

 As engineers facing a decision between these two, we would like to have insight into the following questions: